Frequently Asked Questions about Arjen Lucassen

 What books does Arjen read?

 Arjen hasn’t read a book in his life!
-He does read magazines and comic books, but gets all his story telling inspiration from old television series, movies and the odd encyclopedia.
+He does read magazines and comic books, but gets all his story telling inspiration from old television series, movies, and science documentaries.

 What are Arjen’s favorite movies?